Hayden Dingman of PCWorld

 By and large, the mousepad is an irrelevant affectation.
 It’s a fashion statement.
 Its job could be outsourced to any decent-sized piece of cardboard.
 And so when Razer sent over a Firefly review unit—yes, even after reading my article on the announcement—I decided to test my theory.
 I took a piece of cardboard off the Razer Firefly box and compared it to the Firefly.

-Apparently the reviewed item has been superseded by the Razer Firefly-Hard Gaming Mouse Mat and if you buy it at the link, my friends, I get a cut!
+Apparently the reviewed item has been superseded by the item at right (which, frankly, has better reviews), the Razer Firefly Chroma Hard Gaming Mouse Mat, and if you buy it at the link, my friends, I get a cut!

 If you were amused by the previous link,